Surface code compilation via edge-disjoint paths: Abstract

 \section{Abstract}

 We provide an efficient algorithm to compile quantum circuits for fault-tolerant execution.
 We target surface codes, which form a 2D grid of logical qubits with nearest-neighbor logical operations.
 Embedding an input circuit's qubits in surface codes can result in long-range two-qubit operations across the grid.
-We show how to prepare many long-range Bell pairs on qubits connected by edge-disjoint paths of ancillas in constant depth which can be used to perform these long-range operations.
-This forms one core part of our \emph{Edge-Disjoint Paths Compilation} (EDPC) algorithm, by easily performing parallel long-range Clifford operations in constant depth.
+We show how to prepare many long-range Bell pairs on qubits connected by edge-disjoint paths of ancillas in constant depth that can be used to perform these long-range operations.
+This forms one core part of our \emph{Edge-Disjoint Paths Compilation} (EDPC) algorithm, by easily performing many parallel long-range Clifford operations in constant depth.
 It also allows us to establish a connection between surface code compilation and several well-studied edge-disjoint paths problems.
 Similar techniques allow us to perform non-Clifford single-qubit rotations far from magic state distillation factories.
-In this case, we can easily find the maximum set of paths by a max-flow reduction, which forms the other major part of our EDPC algorithm.
-We compare EDPC to other compilation approaches including a \sw{}-based algorithm, and find significantly improved performance for circuits built from parallel \cnot{}s, and for circuits which implement the multi-controlled $X$ gate \cknot{k}.
+In this case, we can easily find the maximum set of paths by a max-flow reduction, which forms the other major part of EDPC.
+EDPC has the best asymptotic worst-case performance guarantees on the circuit depth for compiling parallel operations when compared to related compilation methods based on \sw{}s and network coding.
+EDPC also shows a quadratic depth improvement over sequential Pauli-based compilation for parallel rotations requiring magic resources.
+We implement EDPC and find significantly improved performance for circuits built from parallel \cnot{}s, and for circuits which implement the multi-controlled $X$ gate \cknot{k}.